thomassuedbroecker/iascable-vpc-openshift/README.md

 Apply complete!
 Resources: 56 added, 0 changed, 0 destroyed.
 ```

-> Following file were created, that you should delete because these will used for the deletion or update of the resources.
+> Following files were created, that you should delete because these will used for the deletion or update of the resources.
 I added those files in my case to `.gitignore`.

 ```sh
 example/output/my-ibm-vpc-roks/terraform/.terraform.lock.hcl